What immediate steps can researchers take?

 Is in-person human subjects research allowed?

-Once a PI has received an acknowledgement letter and building access from the Provost’s office, they can restart the following forms of human subjects research.
+Once a PI has received their Dean’s approval, and building access for on-campus research has been re-issued from the Provost’s office, they can resume the following forms of human subjects research.

 - In-person human subjects research on DU campus that follows strict safety guidelines is allowed.